bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 We need to fill in the details for this division.
 Here we will list how many teams are in the division, the racing format, the judge and points awarded for both heat/race wins.

 Click Regular 1 in the division list to select it.
 The right side of the screen now becomes active.
-Here you can see the details of the classification, division number, breakout time (calculate from the team entries for teams in the division), racing format, judge and tournament points.
+Here you can see the details of the classification, division number, breakout time (calculate from the team entries), racing format, judge and tournament points.

 Our division has no details just yet so let's add them in!